 The College’s most recent operating budget for the 2020-21 fiscal year (FY) has been set at $173.54 million.
-The new budget, voted on during last month’s meeting of the Board of Trustees, constitutes a modest 1.27 percent reduction from the FY 2019-20 budget, but a .84 percent increase a provisional budget passed last June.
+The new budget, voted on during last month’s meeting of the Board of Trustees, constitutes a modest 1.27 percent reduction from the FY 2019-20 budget, but a .84 percent increase from a provisional budget passed last June.

 According to Senior Vice President for Finance and Administration and Treasurer of the College Matt Orlando, the operating budget reveals that the College is in solid financial standing, despite the impact that COVID-19 has had on both revenues and spending.